-All of the main inhabited islands in the Turks and Caicos support vehicle rentals, however, the rates, condition and selection of cars does vary quite a bit by island.
+All of the main inhabited islands in the Turks and Caicos support vehicle rentals, however, the rates, condition, and the selection of rental vehicles does vary quite a bit by island.

 Last but not least, the tiny island of Salt Cay only has two modest types of vehicles to choose from: bicycles and off-road golf carts.
 The carts, our general recommendation, are perfect for exploring this flat and scenic cay.

 It’s easy to navigate Grand Turk.
-There are no dangerous areas or remote areas, and someone is usually around if you need directions.
+There are no dangerous or remote areas, and there's usually someone around if you need directions.

-Golf Carts are an excellent (and our recommended) form of transport on Salt Cay.
-The island is quite small (5 square miles), and there are only about twenty cars on the entire island.
+Golf carts are an excellent (and our recommended) form of transport on Salt Cay.
+The island is quite small at 5 square miles (13 km²), and there are only about twenty cars on the entire island.

-Your choices are to walk, ride a bicycle or rent an off-road golf cart.
-Due to the heat and lack of shade, we highly recommend that you hire a golf cart, especially if you're visiting for a day.
+Your choices are to walk, cycle, or rent an off-road golf cart.
+Due to the heat and lack of shade, we highly recommend that you hire a golf cart, especially if you're visiting for the day.
 Most of the villas and guest houses offer complimentary transportation to your accommodation when you arrive with luggage on Salt Cay.

 South Caicos, despite having a larger population than North and Middle Caicos combined, is not developed for tourists.
 There are no taxis, and you may have to make a few calls to arrange for a rental car.